-To achieve our aim of improving access to cancer genetic risk assessment in the community, we implemented and analysed a novel digital clinical pathway for proactive cancer familyhistory assessment of all tumour types in both genders in UK primary care.
+To achieve the aim of improving access to cancer genetic risk assessment in the community, this study implemented and analysed a novel digital clinical pathway for proactive cancer family history assessment of all tumour types in both genders in UK primary care.
 As this project was a service development project designed to extend clinical assessment for cancer genetic risk in primary care, there are minor differences in design and implementation reflecting real-world differences between the practices involved and iterative improvements in pathway design to maximise clinical benefit to patients.

-Of 3100 patients receiving immediate batch invitations, 304 (9.8%) engaged with an online patient-facing tool to assess familial cancer-risk, with 37/304 (12%) requiring referrals.
-These patients had not previously self-presented to their general practitioner asking for cancer risk assessment.
-Sending batch text or email invitations to patients can be undertaken by admin staff to set rules (e.g. age limits) against a practice patient cohort and is a low resource mechanism for invitation.
+Of 3100 patients receiving immediate batch invitations, 304 (10%) engaged with an online patient-facing tool to assess familial cancer risk, with n = 37/304 (12%) requiring referrals.
+These patients had not previously self-presented to their GP asking for cancer risk assessment.
+Sending batch text or email invitations to patients can be undertaken by admin staff to set rules (for example, age limits) against a practice patient cohort and is a low resource mechanism for invitation.

 General practices enrolled were in areas across the deprivation scale (2nd-10th decile), though this did not correlate with response rate.
-Individuals identifying as non-British, and those speaking other than English as their main language were significantly underrepresented in the proportion responding and engaging compared to the cohort invited overall.
+Individuals identifying as non-British and those speaking a language other than English as their main language were significantly underrepresented in the proportion responding and engaging compared to the cohort invited overall.
 Differences in population characteristics and methods of patient engagement likely contributed to the discrepancy in response rates (3-21%) between general practices.
 The general practices were also enrolled at different time periods.
-Although these differences affect our ability to draw comparisons, we feel these are pragmatic differences due to individual practice differences allowing real-word impact to be more discernible.
+Although these differences affect this study's ability to draw comparisons, the authors feel these are pragmatic differences due to individual practice differences allowing real-word impact to be more discernible.

-Practice A, which had the lowest response rate (3-4%), serves a population with the highest proportion of individuals identifying as non-British, speaking other than English as their main language, and requiring an interpreter.
-Anecdotally, patients are often transient and migratory, consistent with 95/289 (33%) of the invited population in the initial stage of the Practice A pilot being found to have incorrect contact details.
+Practice A, which had the lowest response rate (3-4%), serves a population with the highest proportion of individuals identifying as non-British, speaking a language other than English as their main language, and requiring an interpreter.
+Anecdotally, patients are often transient and migratory, consistent with n = 95/289 (33%) of the invited population in the initial stage of the Practice A pilot being found to have incorrect contact details.
 Opportunistic invitations were more resource-demanding than batch invitations, with a similar yield in identifying above population-risk individuals.

-Analysis of barriers to uptake at Practice D suggest practical factors such as incorrect contact details, failure to receive invitation, being busy or forgetting are the biggest hurdles to responding.
-Our data suggests a reminder invitation can result in additional responses.
+Analysis of barriers to uptake at Practice D suggest practical factors such as incorrect contact details, failure to receive invitation, being busy, or forgetting are the biggest hurdles to responding.

+This study's data suggested a reminder invitation can result in additional responses.
 Although almost half of contactable non-responders reported not receiving the invitation, their contact details were correct.
 This suggests a potential benefit in contacting patients through various means to ensure receipt, with reminders.
-A small proportion (8/100, 8%) of non-responders contacted had an incorrect contact number, indicating a need to ensure correct and up-to-date contact details in records to maximise impact.
+A small proportion (n = 8/100, 8%) of non-responders contacted had an incorrect contact number, indicating a need to ensure correct and up-to-date contact details in records to maximise impact.

-The lower response rates from those registered as non-British, those with English as a second language and those requiring an interpreter confirms that additional methods of engagement are required to ensure equity of access.
+The lower response rates from those registered as non-British, those with English as a second language, and those requiring an interpreter confirmed that additional methods of engagement are required to ensure equity of access.
 A low resource pathway for a proportion of patients should allow diversion of additional resource to improve engagement for others who require more support to complete assessments.

-Strengths and Limitations
+Strengths and limitations